Snaacky/thewiki/docs/tutorials/comparison.md

 #### Naming scheme

 When creating your comparison, we recommend naming it with the show title and sources used.
+This makes it easier for the user to understand what you are comparing.
 Some examples are:

 - By video source: `The Eminence in Shadow - BD vs. WEB`
 - By release type: `Watashi no Oshi wa Akuyaku Reijou. - Minis vs. Streams`